hmemcpy/hmemcpy.com/source/_posts/2011-04-05-announcing-plain-text-offenders.md

 Studies show that [over 30% of sites](http://www.readwriteweb.com/archives/rockyou_hacker_30_of_sites_store_plain_text_passwords.php) store our passwords in plain-text in their database.

 We had enough!
-Today, Omer van Kloeten (<a href="http://twitter.com/omervk" target="_blank">@omervk</a>) and myself are announcing [Plain Text Offenders](http://plaintextoffenders.com) &ndash; a registry of *text offenders* &ndash; sites which store and/or send our own passwords to us via email in clear text!
+Today, Omer van Kloeten (<a href="http://twitter.com/omervk" target="_blank">@omervk</a>) and myself are announcing [Plain Text Offenders](http://plaintextoffenders.com) &ndash; a registry of *text offenders* &ndash; sites which store and/or send our own passwords to us via email in clear text!

 > We're tired of websites abusing our trust and storing our passwords in plain text, exposing us to danger. **Here we put these websites to shame.**